Monisha-RK10/DigitClassifier-API-Real-Time-Handwritten-Digit-Recognition-via-FastAPI/app/README.md

 - Running a forward pass on the preprocessed image tensor through the model in evaluation mode `(torch.no_grad())`, to efficiently compute predictions.
 - Extracting the predicted digit by selecting the class with the highest output probability.

-> This module provides the main function `predict_digit(image: PIL.Image)` that takes a PIL image as input and returns the predicted digit as an integer, which is then used by the API for digit classification.
+> This module provides the main function `predict_digit(image)` that takes a PIL image as input and returns the predicted digit as an integer, which is then used by the API for digit classification.

 ---